Undergraduate Research Opportunities

 Students should expect to spend at least 3 hours per week (or at least 42 hours over the course of the semester) for each credit hour.
 In the first semester of independent research, students should enroll in CHEM 391 for at least 3 credit hours before the end of their junior year.
 Prior to enrollment, students must secure a position in a laboratory.
 In subsequent semesters, students should enroll in CHEM 491 for independent research (or CHEM 492/493 for honors thesis research) and may choose the appropriate number of credit hours with approval from their Research Advisor.

-CHEM 491 is repeatable for credit.
-Students wishing to pursue graduate school or careers in research and applied science are encouraged to gain as much research experience as possible.
+CHEM 491 is repeatable for credit and students wishing to pursue graduate school or careers in research and applied science are encouraged to gain as much research experience as possible.
 Students are not limited to one lab, and may choose another lab in subsequent semesters.
 A major advantage of continuing in one lab may include obtaining results to co-author a publication.

 Undergraduate Honors Research, CHEM 492 (Fall) and CHEM 493 (Spring)